Submitted by New Media Rights last modified Sun, 04/14/2019 - 3:58pm

 Hours of clinic work per week: 13

-Califnornia Western School of Law Students may either (1) apply during CWSL's Fall and Spring recruiting programs following the deadlines outlined by CWSL's Career & Professional Development office, or (2) apply with us directly for early consideration.
-Our application process opens earlier than CWSL's recruiting deadlines, so if you would be interested in early consideration, contact us during the times below.
-If you are not a California Western School of Law student, you may apply to work with us as a visiting student, but follow our detailed directions below.
+Califnornia Western School of Law Students may either (1) apply during CWSL's Fall and Spring recruiting programs following the deadlines outlined by CWSL's Career & Professional Development office, or (2) apply with us directly.
+Our application process opens earlier than CWSL's recruiting deadlines, so if you would be interested in applying early, contact us during the times below.

 If you are not a California Western School of Law student